Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

-- The Cavaliers have been chosen as underdogs in 17 games this year and have walked away with the win four times (23.5%) in those games.
+- In 66 of 82 games this season, Cleveland and its opponents have combined to score more than 202.5 points.

-- This season, Cleveland has won two of its nine games, or 22.2%, when it is the underdog by at least +120 on the moneyline.
+- Cleveland has an average point total of 219.1 in its outings this year, 16.6 more points than this game's over/under.

-- The moneyline set for this matchup implies Cleveland has a 45.5% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Cavaliers have a 69.2% chance to win.

 Cavaliers vs. Knicks Over/Under Stats (Regular Season)